arti4ikmin/arti4ikmin/README.md

 # About Me:
-I make tools for myself and sometimes publish them.<br>Currently working on an autodrawer bot.<br>You can contact me only trough github, find me on 8chan or email.
+I make tools for myself and sometimes publish them.<br>Currently working on an random shit.<br>Trying to get better in lower level<br>You can contact me only trough github, find me on 8chan.
 <br> This readme was just a test, as a remainder to make something better in the future.

 # 💻 What I use: